P061C

 Is P061C the same as a crankshaft sensor fault?

 Not exactly.
 Crankshaft sensor codes indicate circuit-level signal faults.
-P061C indicates that the PCM internal RPM performance check has failed, which can be caused by a borderline sensor signal or a PCM-internal issue.
+P061C indicates that the module's internal RPM performance check has failed, which can be caused by a borderline sensor signal or a module-internal issue.

 Can a damaged reluctor ring cause P061C without setting P0335?